ad-si/RosettaGit/content/tasks/audioalarm/index.md

 ```

 ## Racket

-Racket does not currently have native mp3 support so this example uses system to call an external application.
+Racket does not currently have native mp3 support,
+so this example uses system to call an external application.

 ```racket
 #lang racket